S-North/javascript-course/README.md

     multiples.item(i).innerHTML = 'HELLO';
   }

-// add an elent listener to the element element.addEventListener('mouseenter', () => {
+// add an event listener to the element element.addEventListener('mouseenter', () => {
     console.log('the mouse pointer is hovering over this element') })